Parody in popular music: 1980–present

 A successful parodist is "Weird Al" Yankovic, now in his fourth decade of writing song parodies.
 He got his start sending tapes to be played by Barret Hansen, AKA Dr. Demento, on his nationally syndicated radio show.
 Seattle, WA-based disc jockey and longtime parodist Bob Rivers records parodies of hit songs from a variety of genres and periods satirizing current events.
 Dabbling in topical parodies is Buffalo, New York-based humorist Mark Russell, who appears several times a year on PBS television.
 The New York, NY performing troupe Forbidden Broadway annually parodies the Great White Way's most popular current musicals and their songs on stage and recordings.

-In the science fiction fan community filk music thrives as a source of both parodies and original music, as it has since at least the 1930s.
+In the science fiction fan community, filk music thrives as a source of both parodies and original music, as it has since at least the 1930s.

 Tom Lehrer song "The Elements" adapts a tune from Gilbert & Sullivan to the periodic table, and more recently he turned "That's Entertainment" into a précis on his real vocation, "That's Mathematics" (carefully altering the melody to avoid litigation).

-Ray Charles wrote his hit song "I Got a Woman" as a paraphrase on Gospel songs, which provoked anger from the Christian community.
-The 1992 film "Sister Act" had Whoopi Goldberg's character do the opposite with Mary Wells' "My Guy", rewriting its lyrics (and subsequently re-titling it as "My God") to accommodate the nun choir.
+Ray Charles wrote his hit song "I Got a Woman" as a paraphrase on gospel songs, which provoked anger from the Christian community.
+The 1992 film Sister Act had Whoopi Goldberg's character do the opposite with Mary Wells' "My Guy", rewriting its lyrics (and subsequently re-titling it as "My God") to accommodate the nun choir.

-Richard Cheese and The Lounge Kittens produce parodies not in the traditional sense of someone like Yankovic, but rather derive their humor from exactly the opposite means.
+Richard Cheese and the Lounge Kittens produce parodies not in the traditional sense of someone like Yankovic, but rather derive their humor from exactly the opposite means.
 While traditional parody puts new lyrics to largely unchanged music, they keep the lyrics intact but alter the musical style, thus altering the intent of the song.
 The humor comes from the juxtaposition of very familiar lyrics from popular rap, metal, and rock songs (particularly containing profane, violent, or sexually explicit lyrics) with their exceedingly clean, "white bread", campy, lounge style.
 Me First and the Gimme Gimmes does likewise in a complete opposite manner: they perform hard, sped-up punk renditions of folk songs, soft rock, showtunes, R&B, and other genres not usually associated with punk.
 Yankovic has also ventured into this practice; all but two of his albums feature medleys of either classic rock or then-current hit songs done as fast polkas.
 Ray Stevens has had hits of Glenn Miller's "In the Mood" done in the style of clucking chickens, and a honky-tonk or bluegrass version of Michael Jackson's "Bad".

+Blur's "Song 2" (1997) has been described as a parody of the grunge genre, while others state that it was a parody of radio hits and the music industry with a punk rock chorus.